t0mtee/MMModernControllerOverhaul/README.md

 __IMPORTANT: If you have issues with the Attack button glyph showing, it is due to a bug with recomp itself where mod priority doesn't affect hook execution order.
 I know that Arrow Tweaks has this issue when combined with this mod.
 To fix it, you need to open the Arrow Tweaks (or whichever other mod) nrm file, rename a file in the archive, then rename it back to the original name.
 This'll be fixed in Z64Recomp 1.2.1.__

+__IMPORTANT: All the textures included in this pack are designed for the default control scheme, with the Action button on the right and the Attack button on the left.
+If you use a different control scheme, you'll have to modify the texture pack manually.
+It's not hard.
+Trust me.
+[Read more here](https://github.com/t0mtee/MMModernControllerOverhaul/blob/main/TEXTURES.md).__

 A Zelda64Recomp mod, built with cross-mod compatibility in mind, that aims to overhaul the HUD and UI surrounding the game's control scheme in order to align it as closely as possible with modern controllers.

 It does this in many ways - the most obvious being repositioning HUD elements.
 The positions of the buttons are configurable, allowing you to match with your personal control scheme.
 Empty button glyphs remain consistent no matter the button placements, and the Shoulder button's position can be moved depending on your preference: